vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 Napkin calculations tell me this is "okay quick", but nowhere near the C speed.

-### It's feels slow, what should I do?
+## It's feels slow, what should I do?

-The bad news is that idiomatic code may or may not be predictably fast like in the compiled languages, which makes Lua sometimes so infuriating.
-Alas *"engineering"* in the software engineering is about understanding what's going on, and the good news is that LuaJIT has excellent facilities to assist you with finding the root cause.
+The bad news is that idiomatic code may or may not be predictably fast, unlike in the compiled languages, and that makes Lua sometimes infuriating.
+Alas *"engineering"* in the software engineering is about understanding "what's going on", and the good news is that the LuaJIT has excellent facilities to assist you with this quest.
 Usually, there is something preventing trace compilation or excessive garbage collection.

 First thing you can do is to disable JIT and observe.